sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Implements the Developer Notes attribute in the forms controls to display notes in the forms builder only and help the development of complex forms.
 * Fixes an issue in the Popup control.
 * Modifies the processing of the parameters in the SERVER-SIDE equations (Developer and Platinum plugin versions).

-= 1.2.52 =
-= 1.2.51 =

-* Replaces jQuery deprecated functions and events.
-* Modifies the equations processing.
-* Fixes an issue with DS controls and SERVER-SIDE equations (Developer and Platinum plugin versions).

-= 1.2.50 =

-* Fixes an issue with the Readonly attribute in Checkbox, Radio Button, Checkbox DS, and Radion Button DS controls.